valory-xyz/open-autonomy/README.md

 ## Get started developing agent services

-Read the [Open Autonomy documentation](https://docs.autonolas.network/) to learn more agent services.
+Read the [Open Autonomy documentation](https://docs.autonolas.network/) to learn more about agent services.
 Follow the [set up](https://docs.autonolas.network/guides/set_up/) and [quick start](https://docs.autonolas.network/guides/quick_start/) guides to start building your own services.

 ## For developers contributing to the framework: install from source